 I will close with a brief recapitulation.
-While it is undisputed that without the work of Professor Sax, our understanding of environmental law, natural resource law, water law, and the nature of the public trust would be immeasurably poorer.
+It is undisputed that without the work of Professor Sax, our understanding of environmental law, natural resource law, water law, and the nature of the public trust would be immeasurably poorer.
 I have tried, in this brief fashion, to suggest that his contributions are even more profound.
 Because his contributions are rooted in democratic theory, and his arguments engage this theory through a variety of methodological approaches, it is not just environmentalists who can learn from his work.
-Instead, anyone who cares about the experiment in democracy that the best parts of our tradition represent would be well served to read his work carefully.
-His archeological, ecological, historical, philosophical, and legal methods will yield new insight wherever we focus them.
-That is the most we can ask of any scholar, but especially practical scholars in law.
+Instead, anyone who cares about the experiment in democracy that the best parts of our tradition represent would be well

-&lt;sup>117 PHILIP BOBBITT, CONSTITUTIONAL FATE: THEORY FOR THE CONSTITUTION 93-94 (1991).
+115 PHILIP BOBBITT, CONSTITUTIONAL FATE: THEORY FOR THE CONSTITUTION 93-94 (1991).
 Bobbitt identified six modalities of constitutional arguments: historical, textual, structural, prudential, doctrinal, and ethical.
 Id.; see also Gerald Torres, Social Movements and the Ethical Construction of Law, 37 CAP.
 U. L. REV. 535, 537-39 (2009).